Xrey995/ai-rapi/README_EN.md

 A: `PER:` models do not process the `system` field as expected.
 Place all instructions (role, task, output format) inside the `user` field.

 **Q: What is the difference from direct OpenAI or Anthropic access?**
 A: No per-token billing — fixed subscription.
 No need to monitor a balance.
 Access to models from multiple providers through a single key.
+Context window: 65 536 tokens (input + output combined).

 **Q: What is the context window and what is its size?**
-A: The context window is the total number of tokens a model processes in a single pass: all conversation messages plus the model response.
-At Ai RAPI the size depends on the model type:
+A: The context window is the total number of tokens a model processes in a single pass: all conversation messages (system prompt + history + current request) plus the model response.
+At Ai RAPI this is **65 536 tokens** — uniform across all plans and models.

-- **Models without a prefix** (CAPI: `claude-opus-4-6`, `gpt-4o` etc.) — **16 200 tokens**
-- **Models with a prefix** (`COH:`, `HUG:`, `PER:`, `NVI:`) — **64 800 tokens**

 This value is exposed automatically via `GET /v1/models` in the `context_length` field.
-AI agents (Kilo Code, Cursor, Claude Code, Continue) read it on connection and use it to determine when to start compressing conversation history.
+AI agents with automatic context management (Kilo Code, Cursor, Claude Code, Continue) read it on connection and use it to determine when to start compressing conversation history.

 **Q: What is the maximum response length?**
-A: Depends on the model type:
-- **Without prefix** (CAPI) — **8 100 tokens**
-- **With prefix** (`COH:`, `HUG:`, `PER:`, `NVI:`) — **32 400 tokens**

-The gateway declares these values in the `/v1/models` response.
-You can override the value by specifying `max_tokens` in the request body.
+A: The gateway declares `max_tokens = 32 768` in the `/v1/models` response — 50% of the context window reserved for generation.
+For comparison: OpenAI GPT-4o caps responses at 16 384 tokens, Anthropic Claude 3.5 at 8 192 tokens.
+You can override this by specifying `max_tokens` in the request body.

 **Q: How do AI agents (Kilo Code, Cursor, Claude Code, etc.) handle the context window?**
 A: Automatically.
-On connection, the agent issues `GET /v1/models`, receives `context_length` for each model, and configures its internal context compression threshold.
-No manual configuration required — the agent trims conversation history automatically as the limit approaches.
+On connection, the agent issues `GET /v1/models`, receives `context_length = 65536` for each model, and configures its internal context compression threshold.
+No manual configuration is required — the agent trims conversation history automatically as the limit approaches.

 **Q: When does the key duration start?**
 A: From the **first API request**, not from the purchase date.